Frequently Asked Questions

 LRAPs are designed to discharge student loan debt so that the programs can provide benefits that, in most cases, are not subject to federal income tax pursuant to Section 108(f) of the Internal Revenue Code.
 LRAP participants who complete the service requirement generally will not have this forgiveness added to their gross income.
 Section 108(f) of the Internal Revenue Code (IRC) details the requirements for tax-free forgiveness.
 IRS Publication 970 provides an overview of the treatment of LRAP loan forgiveness.
 Remember that we are not rendering, or purporting to render, legal, accounting, or tax guidance.
 Consult with your own legal, accounting, and tax advisors regarding the taxability of the forgiveness of LRAP loans.

-How are LRAP payments applied across my student loans?
+How will my LRAP Award be applied across my student loans?

 It’s complicated.
 Moreover, it is not within our control.

-When we transmit LRAP awards to loan servicers, we include any instructions that LRAP participants have saved as “allocations” (in our portal under Loans and Awards).
+When we transmit LRAP awards to loan servicers, we include any instructions that LRAP participants have saved as “allocations” (in our portal under Loans and Awards), but these instructions are not always applied, especially if the instructions do not match the servicers’ rules and policies.

 More information about how specific servicers apply payments is below: